-The meetings are scheduled bi-monthly and may be cancelled or re-scheduled at the call of the Chair.
+The meetings are scheduled bi-monthly or as required and may be cancelled or re-scheduled at the call of the Chair.
 Meetings are not typically scheduled in August and December.

-When a Committee makes a recommendation for Council Action, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Committee Clerk.
+When a Committee makes a recommendation for Council Action, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Secretary.

-Working Groups or sub-committees may be established by the Sustainability and Environmental Advisory Committee to pursue specific projects and issues.
+Working Groups or sub-committees may be established by the Multicultural Advisory Committee to pursue specific projects and issues.
 Committee working groups and sub-committees do not typically receive support from staff or the City Clerk's Office.